Skip navigation

 1. A GPA is not calculated in the following circumstances:

-• students enrolled in these programs do not receive a GPA: A research program; Bachelor of Medicine/Bachelor of Surgery (MBBS); Doctor of Medicine and Surgery, Medicinae ac Chirurgiae Doctoranda (MChD); Graduate Diploma of Legal Practice; A non-award program;
+1. students enrolled in these programs do not receive a GPA: a research program; Doctor of Medicine and Surgery, Medicinae ac Chirurgiae Doctoranda (MChD); a non-award program;

-• courses with an IP grade are included in the formula when the IP grade is a part of a series of courses, once the final course is awarded a final grade.
+5. courses with an IP grade are included in the formula when the IP grade is a part of a series of courses once the final course is awarded a final grade.

 1. Where a Weighted Average Mark (WAM) is required, it is calculated using the following formula: Σ (mark x units) / Σ units: